 Another thing to mention is that E7018 rods create a thick slag covering but low gas protection.
 As a result, you cannot use a whipping technique to burn the zinc before the puddle arrives.

 While an E7018 rod isn’t suitable for welding directly over thick zinc coating, you can use it for the additional passes of a multipass weld.
-That’s because it will weld over the previous bead and the burned galvanized coating.

 However, if you weld a simple project that will not take heavy stress, an E7018 rod can weld it without problems.
 Porosity may be present but not so much to require rewelding.